open-i18n/rust-unic/data/emoji/ReadMe.txt

-This directory contains data files for UTR #51 Unicode Emoji, Version 5.0
+This directory contains data files for UTS #51 Unicode Emoji, Version 11.0